 White Tinged Sedge

 Carex albicans, or White Tinged Sedge, has whispy arching leaf blades and a delicate mounding appearance.
-The unique, scaly flower spikes in late spring may be green, brown or tan, but each has a distinct white margin.
-This is an excellent sedge for …
+The unique flower spikes in late spring may be green, brown or tan, with a distinct white margin.
+This is an excellent sedge for difficult dry shaded areas …

 Soil Type | Clay, Loam, Sand |